 Cities and their surrounds dominate our first umbrella category, the “primary markets.”
 The majority of luxury homes in these areas are purchased as primary residences.
 Markets grouped under this umbrella include Global Economic Hubs (large international cities), Metropolitan (mid- and small-size cities), and Suburban markets that surround cities.

-The world's top 10 “Best of the Best” cities for prime property according to Luxury Defined, are all Global Economic Hubs, but several other cities are included in this category, such as Atlanta and Zürich.
+The world's top 10 “Best of the Best” cities for prime property according to our annual Luxury Defined white paper, are all Global Economic Hubs, but several other cities are included in this category, such as Atlanta and Zürich.

 Primary luxury housing marketsOur secondary market class is broadly defined under the “resort” market umbrella—smaller destinations that generally have a population of 500,000 or less.
 These include Weekender markets that are within easy traveling distance of primary markets and are frequented by local HNWIs on weekends and vacations, as well as Jet Set Destinations, which are largely the domain of the international glitterati.

 Also under the resort market umbrella are Lifestyle & Regional Resorts—boutique destinations populated by a mix of primary and second home buyers who are attracted by distinctive local cultural, lifestyle, and educational amenities.

 It must be noted that several markets fit into two or more categories.
 In these instances, we assessed the dominant factors at work in each and placed the markets accordingly.